saturnlighting/literature-review/README.md

 factors held equal, in compare to Haifa and Tel Aviv-Yafo” (Svechkina, Trop, and Portnov 2020).

+“minimum illuminance is a better predictor of reassurance than is mean illuminance.
+For a day–dark difference of 0.5 units on a 6-point response scale, the results suggest a minimum horizontal illuminance of approximately 2.0 lux” (S. Fotios, Monteiro, and Uttley 2019).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
 Table 5: Overview of papers on proper lighting